-This section contains captioned illustrations.
+This section contains captioned illustrations of your appliance.
 Use them to become familiar with where all parts and features are located and what they look like.
-Your refrigerator may have some or all of the features shown, and they may not look like the illustrations.
-This manual covers many models.
+The model you purchased may have all or some of the parts and features shown and they may not match the illustration exactly.
+This manual covers several models.